 RULE 7: The participating counties for the show are Franklin, Benton, Adams, and Walla Walla.

 RULE 8: Only one animal per exhibitor will be eligible to show and sell.
-The exhibitor is required to show his or her own animal.
+The exhibitor is required to show/sell his or her own animal.
 Extenuating circumstances must be approved by their respective barn superintendent and be within the boundaries of our policy and within the non-discrimination clause.
 This does include youth with broken bones, wheel chair bound, etc.

 RULE 9: Any animal, which has been exhibited in any show and purchased from said show, shall be ineligible to compete in the Columbia Basin Junior Livestock Show.

-RULE 11: Each exhibitor must take care of and exhibit his own animal unless excused by the management for reasons that are deemed sufficient.
+RULE 11: Each exhibitor must take care of and exhibit his own animal unless excused by the barn superintendent for reasons that are deemed sufficient.
 The exhibitor will be responsible for the care and cleanliness of the pens, stalls & tack area, feeding & watering of his/her animal in a timely manner or he/she will not be allowed in the sale.
 All animals must be clean on arrival.
 He/she must also prepare his animal for use in the livestock judging contest on request of the contest superintendent, or forfeit his/her entries and all rights and privileges of the show.
 The exhibitor must obtain a stall card from the show office at time of registration and the card must be properly filled out and tacked up by the stall or pen, showing name, address and breeder of animal, if possible.
 Sheep and swine exhibitors will furnish their own kick boards.
-Kick boards and pens sizes are 5′ x 5′ for lambs; 5′ x 4′ x 4′ high for swine with a kickboard length of 44″.
+Kick boards and pens sizes are 5′ x 5′ x 41″ high for lambs; 5′ x 4′ x 4′ high for swine with a kickboard length of 44″.
 Every club or chapter exhibit must be identified with a banner or sign.
 All tack areas must have a club or chapter name visibly posted.
 All stalls, tack area, bedding, etc., must be removed, or all premium money will be withheld.
 LEAVE IT BETTER THAN YOU FOUND IT.

 RULE 13: THERE WILL BE NO ALCOHOLIC BEVERAGES ON THE GROUNDS.
-Columbia Basin Junior Livestock Show is on North Franklin School District Property, which prohibits use of alcoholic beverages, drugs, marijuana, marijuana products, electronic cigarettes or alcohol at any 4-H related event including youth.
+Columbia Basin Junior Livestock Show is on North Franklin School District Property, which prohibits possession and use of alcoholic beverages, drugs, marijuana, marijuana products, electronic cigarettes or alcohol at any 4-H related event including youth.
 The WSU Extension 4-H Youth Development Program strictly enforces State of Washington laws regarding alcohol and does not tolerate the illegal use, possession or sale of intoxicating beverages, minors in possession, furnishing alcohol to minors, possession of open containers, driving under the influence, and exhibiting unruly or intoxicated behavior.
 In addition, the program policy does not permit any form of advertising of tobacco, marijuana, or spirit or beer products, including clothing, at any 4-H related event involving youth.

 RULE 15: State Health Requirements: Washington livestock require no vaccinations or tests for entry.
 Individual Veterinarian health certificates are not required for entry with the exception of all species purchased out of state; please see each species rules in regards to this.
 The Show Veterinarian will inspect all livestock for symptoms of infections, contagious and communicable disease and will reject unhealthy animals from entry.
 Any animal may be removed from the Show at any given time by Show Veterinarian or Superintendent at the expense of the exhibitor.
 No animals from any quarantined area or premises will be permitted to enter the show.
 A veterinarian will be at the show in accordance with state regulations.